diegoehg/casting-agency-api/README.md

 * The casting director cast actors and assigns them to movies being produced.
 * The executive producer is the responsible of production of different movies.

-The permissions assign to these roles are the following:
+The permissions assigned to these roles are the following:
 * Casting assistant:
   * `get:movies`
   * `get:actors`
 * Casting director:
-  * All the permissions of casting asistant
+  * All the permissions of a casting asistant
   * `post:actors`
   * `update:actors`
   * `delete:actors`
   * `update:movies`
 * Executive producer:
-  * All the permissions of casting director
+  * All the permissions of a casting director
   * `post:movies`
   * `delete:movies`